awsdocs/aws-elemental-mediapackage-user-guide/doc_source/time-shifted.md

 *Time\-shifted viewing* means that viewers can start watching a live stream at a time earlier than "now," allowing them to join from the beginning a show that's already in progress or to watch a show that's already completed\.
 MediaPackage supports time\-shifted viewing for content that's up to 336 hours \(14 days\) old\.
 You can enable time\-shifted viewing for some or all of this content by defining the **startover window** on the endpoint\.
 Content that falls within that window is available for playback when playback requests include valid start and end parameters\.
 Requests for content outside the window configured on the endpoint result in an HTTP error 404\.

+Alternatively, you can harvest a clip of a live stream and make it available as a video on demand \(VOD\) asset\.
+For information about harvesting VOD assets, see [Creating Live\-to\-VOD Assets with AWS Elemental MediaPackage](ltov.md)\.

+In the following steps, "now" is the current time according to the program date time \(PDT\), when it's present in the source content from the encoder\.
+If the source content doesn't include PDT information, "now" refers to the MediaPackage ingest time of the most recent segment\.

 **To enable time\-shifted viewing**

 1. Enable time\-shifted viewing by typing a value for **Startover window** on the AWS Elemental MediaPackage endpoint object\.
 You can do this through either the MediaPackage console or the REST API\.